activeloopai/deeplake/README.md

 Let's create a dataset in the Activeloop cloud.
 Activeloop cloud provides free storage up to 300 GB per user (more info [here](#-for-students-and-educators)).
-Create a new account with Hub from the terminal using `activeloop register` if you haven't already.
+Create a new account with Deep Lake from the terminal using `activeloop register` if you haven't already.
 You will be asked for a user name, email ID, and password.
 The user name you enter here will be used in the dataset path.

 ```sh
 $ activeloop register